waxs/juggle/README.md

 ];
 ```

+👀 Warning: although supported, it's recommended to use the chunk after manipulation to enhance performance.

 #### construct(set, callback)

 Using the construct method it's possible to reconstruct an item with a callback.
 The original structure of the item will be kept, and can be extended upon.
 Be aware that this function does not support path definitions.